Erasure-cooling, control, and hyper-entanglement of motion in optical tweezers: Abstract

 \section{Abstract}

-We demonstrate how motional degrees of freedom in optical tweezers can be used as quantum information carriers.
-To this end, we first implement a species-agnostic cooling mechanism via conversion of motional excitations into erasures -- errors with a known location -- reminiscent of Maxwell's demon thought experiment.
-We find that this cooling mechanism fundamentally outperforms idealized traditional sideband cooling, which we experimentally demonstrate in specific scenarios.
-By coherently manipulating the motional state, we perform mid-circuit readout and mid-circuit erasure detection of an optical qubit via local shelving into motional superposition states.
-We finally entangle the motion of two atoms in separate tweezers, and utilize this to generate hyper-entanglement by preparing a simultaneous Bell state of motional and optical qubits.
-This work shows how controlling motion enriches the toolbox of quantum information processing with neutral atoms, and opens unique prospects for metrology enhanced by mid-circuit readout and a large class of quantum operations enabled via hyper-entanglement.
+Coherently controlling the motion of single atoms in optical tweezers would enable new applications in quantum information science.
+To demonstrate this, we first prepare atoms in their motional ground state using a species-agnostic cooling mechanism that converts motional excitations into erasures -- errors with a known location.
+This cooling mechanism fundamentally outperforms idealized traditional sideband cooling, which we experimentally demonstrate.
+By coherently manipulating the resultant pure motional state, we perform mid-circuit readout and mid-circuit erasure detection via local shelving into motional superposition states.
+We finally entangle the motion of two atoms in separate tweezers and generate hyper-entanglement by preparing a simultaneous Bell state of motional and optical qubits, unlocking a large new class of quantum operations with neutral atoms.

-The ability to store, carry, and manipulate quantum information is essential to the success of quantum science applications, ranging from fault-tolerant quantum computing~\cite{Shor1995,Knill1996} to entanglement-enhanced metrology~\cite{Toth2014}, or quantum communication~\cite{Wehner2018} and cryptography~\cite{Feihu2020}.
-Over the last few years, tremendous efforts have been pursued in a wide array of quantum platforms to develop efficient quantum information carriers~\cite{Wendin2017,Bruzewicz2019,Slussarenko2019,Shandilya2022,Kang2023}.
-In particular, for neutral atom based platforms, quantum information has so far been encoded in electronic or nuclear states~\cite{Saffman2016,Levine2019,Browaeys2020,Ma2023}, the manipulation of which is often limited by atomic thermal motion~\cite{Leseleuc2018,Schine2022,Bluvstein2022,Shaw2023B}.
+The ability to store, carry, and manipulate quantum information is essential to the success of quantum science applications~\cite{Shor1995,Knill1996,Toth2014,Wehner2018,Feihu2020}.
+Tremendous effort has been invested in a wide array of quantum platforms to develop efficient quantum information carriers~\cite{Wendin2017,Bruzewicz2019,Slussarenko2019,Shandilya2022,Kang2023}.
+In particular, for neutral atom based platforms, quantum information has so far been encoded in electronic or nuclear states~\cite{Saffman2016,Levine2019,Browaeys2020,Ma2023}, the manipulation of which is often limited by atomic thermal motion~\cite{Leseleuc2018,Schine2022,Bluvstein2022,Shaw2023B}. \footnote{ $^*$ These authors contributed equally to this work.} \footnote{ $^{\dag}$ Current affiliation: Department of Physics, Stanford University} \footnote{ $^{\ddag}$ Current affiliation: PASQAL, 7 rue Léonard de Vinci, 91300 Massy, France} \footnote{ $^{\mathparagraph}$ Current affiliation: School of Physics and Astronomy, Tel Aviv University, 69978, Israel} \footnote{ $^{\mathsection}$ mendres@caltech.edu}